 Whole Chicken in the Instant Pot from The Inspiration Edit:

 Did you know that you can cook an entire chicken in your Instant Pot?
 It’s so easy!
-You’ll finish it off in the oven to get that beautiful crispy skin flavored with herbed butter.
+You’ll finish it off in the oven to get that beautiful crispy skin flavored with herb butter.

 Instant Pot Shrimp Deviled Eggs from The Inspiration Edit: